 SANDALWOOD Used in the East for over 4000 years as a perfume, cosmetic, incense and embalming material.
 Its fragrance is said to linger forever.
 Today it is widely used in skin care.
 Famed as an aphrodisiac it is very common in male perfumes.

-TARRAGONA familiar sweet smellingfolk remedy used traditionally for muscle and joint discomfort.
+TARRAGON A familiar sweet smelling folk remedy used traditionally for muscle and joint discomfort.
 A nostalgic aroma for rugby and football players of a certain age.
-Use only sparingly and well diluted and to be avoided completly during pregnancy and by anyone allergic to asprin or using blood thinning drugs.
+Use only sparingly and well diluted and to be avoided completely during pregnancy and by anyone allergic to aspirin or using blood thinning drugs.

 THYME (wild) Used in medicine and cooking around its native Mediterranean from ancient times.
 In food it adds flavour and also aids digestion and is seen as valuable in countering intestinal infection.
 A further traditional use is for coughs, colds and sore throats.